the old fortress in Baiona provides stellar views of the Vigo Estuary

 Baiona sits at the southern mouth of the Vigo Estuary and is around 30 minutes from Vigo.

-Baiona has a ferry port that provides summer shuttles to the incredible Cíes Islands resulting in visitors sleeping here and day-tripping to the islands.
-With so many things to see and do, Baiona can stand on its own two feet as a beautiful destination in Spain.
+Baiona has a ferry port that is a hub for summer shuttles to the incredible Cíes Islands.
+This means lots of visitors sleep in Baiona and day-trip to the islands.
+With so many things to see and do, Baiona can stand on its own two feet as a beautiful place to visit in Spain.

-👉 Psst… It’s worth noting the city of Bayonne in the French Basque Country (near the Spanish Border) is spelled Baiona in the Basque language.
-This can be confusing if planning an extensive trip in Spain or when booking tours.
+👉 Psst… It’s worth noting that the city of Bayonne in the French Basque Country (near the Spanish Border) is spelled Baiona in the Basque language.
+This can be confusing when planning an extensive trip in Spain or when booking tours.
 Always double-check!

 Car to Baiona

 It’s super easy to reach Baiona by car.
-I included Baiona on a stop of a coastal Galicia road trip.
+I included Baiona on a Galicia road trip.
 There are many neat places to see nearby, so having a car is super convenient.

 There is free street parking in Baiona along the main road.
-Additionally, I utilized the convenient parking ramp for an hourly fee, A Palma in the Port of Baiona.
+Additionally, I used the convenient parking ramp of A Palma at the Port of Baiona for an hourly fee.
 Some hotel options may also provide free or paid parking.

 Bus to Baiona

 The best way to reach Baiona via public transportation is to take the bus from Vigo.
 The Vigo Bus Station has frequent buses to Baiona.
 The local bus XG883 runs between Vigo Intermodal Station and Baiona.
-Buses drop in Baiona across from the Public Health Center of Baiona.
+Buses drop off in Baiona near the port.

 Baiona & The Camino da Costa (Portugués)